Why Hire Us?

 Fifth-Degree Felonies – Between six and 12 months in prison and $2,500 in fines.
 Examples: Drug possession and breaking and entering.

 Cincinnati native Bradley J. Groene is a compassionate and highly-skilled advocate with extensive legal experience in Southwestern Ohio and Northern Kentucky.
-Attorney Groene is the lead attorney for Luftman, Heck & Associates LLP Cincinnati and exclusively practices criminal law for clients throughout the region.
-Our office is at 810 Sycamore Street in downtown Cincinnati, conveniently located near the Hamilton County Court Administration Building, Hamilton County Justice Center, and Hamilton County Courthouse.
+Attorney Groene is the lead criminal defense attorney for Luftman, Heck & Associates LLP Cincinnati and exclusively practices criminal law for clients in Hamilton County and throughout Southern Ohio.
+Our law office is at 810 Sycamore Street in downtown Cincinnati, conveniently located near the Hamilton County Court Administration Building, Hamilton County Justice Center, and Hamilton County Courthouse.

 For Brad, clients always come first.
 He believes that each client should have a personalized experience rather than feel like a number.
-When you work with Brad, you’ll have his cell phone number and access to your attorney 24/7, so you can reach him whenever it’s necessary.
+When you work with Brad, you’ll have his cell phone number and access to your criminal attorney 24/7, so you can reach him whenever it’s necessary.
 He understands the urgency of answering questions quickly and promptly because it is your future at stake.
+Don’t take our word for it though, check out the 150+ 5-star reviews that our clients have given Brad.Read Bio

 Criminal defense attorney Brad Groene would tell anyone facing the Hamilton County court system or anywhere in the area that the experience can be intimidating.
 Whether you are dealing with a DUI after leaving the Great American Ball Park, assault charges outside of a Newport bar, or rape accusations, the consequences are very real.
 While every case is different, no case is hopeless.
 You always have rights and options, but the decisions made early-on will be crucial.
 From the moment you are arrested by the Cincinnati police, through any questioning, negotiations, and until your case is resolved, attorney Groene will be there to provide guidance, straightforward advice, and all the necessary resources to secure the best possible outcome.

-The first step is to understand what to expect at each stage of the criminal process:
+The first step is to understand what to expect at each stage of the Ohio criminal justice process:

 Arrest, Questioning, & Booking